-- AWS ElasticSearch Service allows American Heart Association to collect, visualize and gain insight into datasets.
+- AWS ElasticSearch Service allows the American Heart Association to collect, visualize and gain insight into datasets.

 - The REAN Cloud team created a highly-customized Kibana solution to provide a powerful and scalable search and discovery tool for the user.

-- The underlying infrastructure was designed and architected to be HIPPA compliant with controls for additional scalability for adoption of FEDRAMP and FISMA controls downstream.
+- The underlying infrastructure was designed and architected to be HIPAA compliant with controls for additional scalability for adoption of FEDRAMP and FISMA controls downstream.

 - REAN Cloud facilitated the environment to create a unique and automated pipeline which enables a customized research and AWS Workspace environment.
 This solution provides researchers to have their own private cloud environment and custom pipeline which not only facilitates their work, but enables for data to be supplemented by future researchers – compounding the value to the community.

 Through the unique cloud-based infrastructure on AWS that REAN Cloud designed and engineered, The Precision Medicine Platform will enable increased collaboration among the research community.
 The result will be better accelerated discoveries for both heart disease and stroke patients.
 Additionally, the flexibility and agility the platform provides the research community also enables scientists to amalgamate research, identify trends and provide real time solutions based on empirical data.